OpenEvalProject/evals/manuscripts/elife-26973/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/26973/elife-26973-fig9-v2.jpg)

-**Figure 9.:** shell neurons during development for syllable renditions with low tutor similarity during subsong.Top panels: correlation of CV of firing rate during production of syllable renditions in the bottom 50% of tutor similarity with the progression of song development.
+**Figure 9.:** Top panels: correlation of CV of firing rate during production of syllable renditions in the bottom 50% of tutor similarity with the progression of song development.
 Bottom panels: correlation of CV of firing rate during production of syllable renditions in the top 50% of tutor similarity with the progression of song development.
 Black lines indicate linear fits. core (gray, left panels); shell (red, right panels).

 ## Discussion